 24 hours in Tokyo: Morning

 If you only have one day in Tokyo, wake up nice and early and do not waste a second of it.
 In fact some of Tokyo’s most popular experiences happen in the early hours of the morning.
 For the yells and big buys at the Tsukiji Tuna Auction, arrive at around 3:00 in the morning to join the queue.
 Due to the important business deals that happen here, only a very limited number of tourists are permitted into the auction.
 Once the auction is over and Tsukiji Market opens to the public, there is no better place to enjoy a fresh sushi breakfast than at the sushi stalls that surround the market (check our breakfast guide for other options and the best breakfast in Tokyo).
-As of October 2018, the Tsukiji Fish Market will relocate to it’s new location and reopen at the Toyosu Market approximately 2.3 km from the original location.
+In October 201, the Tsukiji Fish Market relocated to a new location and reopened at the Toyosu Market approximately 2.3 km from the original location.

 If waking up before 3:00 in the morning sounds too early then there are plenty of other things to do in the morning.
 Sumo wrestling is a hugely popular sport in Japan and a number of major tournaments are held in Tokyo throughout the year.
 If you do not get the chance to see one of these matches, the next best option is to watch a training session.
 Sumo training sessions offer a fascinating chance to catch a glimpse of the wrestlers at work.